Turkish hamster: Population and endangerment

 The Turkish hamster is a rare species, but is the most widespread of the family Cricetidae.
 Its ability to live in a variety of environments means the Turkish hamster often lives on farmlands, and is viewed as and controlled as an agricultural pest.
 In 1996, the Turkish hamster was categorized as an animal with the lowest risk of extinction, but due to cases of direct poisoning by farmers, it is now near threatened.
 More data are needed to understand the population decline.

 Reproduction

 Turkish hamsters are weaned from their mothers after three weeks of nursing.
 After eight weeks of age, females are sexually mature, but males do not mature until six months of age.
 According to iucnredlist.org, Turkish hamsters have two to four litters of young per year, with four to 20 young per litter, averaging 10.
 Petwebsite.com differs on this point, arguing the litter size is between one and 13 young, with an average of 6.
 The gestation lasts from 14 to 15 days, or 16–17 days.
 The two main breeding seasons are spring and fall, when daylength is about 15–17 hours per day.

 Relationship to other hamsters

-All hamsters are solitary creatures and are generally aggressive.
 Turkish hamsters are most closely related to the Syrian or golden hamster.
 The Turkish hamster is considered to be the more aggressive of the two, but this could be because the other species has been domesticated.